Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - Weather App
 - Tic Tac Toe, Super Tic Tac Toe

+General Idea: teaching lesson demonstrates what to accomplish, then project emphasizes repetition

 ---

 **Reminder:** ReadMe.MD should be known as a list making tool with HTML and GitHub Markdown